kyledharrington/dt-opentel-helloworld/python/python.md

     pip install opentelemetry-exporter-otlp-proto-http
     ```

-1. Once all dependencies are installed you will need to append the python_flask_example.py file with your dynatrace ID & api tokens at lines 41 & 43, respectively:
+1. Once all dependencies are installed you will need to append the python_flask_example.py file with your dynatrace ID & api tokens at lines 41 & 42, respectively:

     <img src="img/python_config.png" width="700">

     > [Please see the Send data to Dynatrace section for token scopes needed](https://www.dynatrace.com/support/help/shortlink/opent-python)
+    > Access Token Permissions: Ingest logs, Ingest OpenTelemetry traces

 1. You can then run the flask app: